 Since moving to Devon, she has been working in stoneware, making sculptural pieces and hand built vessels.
 Janie sometimes smoke fires her pieces and finds the immediacy of this method exciting and stimulating.
 Her inspiration and interest centres around the female nude and the dramatic moorland and coastal landscapes of Devon and Cornwall.
 Her time spent in Turkey, with its extraordinary range of antique and contemporary ceramics, and at the museum in Dover have had an underlying influence on all her creative endeavours.

-You can see more of Janie’s work in the online gallery.
+You can see more of Janie’s work in the online shop.